belle2/basf2/online_book/basf2/b2bii.rst

 Now we will learn how to use the ``mcproduzh`` package to generate signal MC in Belle.
-This package was developed by "U"shiroda-san, A. "Z"upanc, and "H"orii-san, and it consists of generation, simulation, and reconstuction based on ``evtgen`` and ``gsim`` scripts.
+This package was developed by "U"shiroda-san, A. "Z"upanc, and "H"orii-san, and it consists of generation, simulation, and reconstruction based on ``evtgen`` and ``gsim`` scripts.
 It will create MC samples for a list of experiments, normalized by their :math:`N(B\overline{B})` or integrated luminosity.